Skip to content

 It's important to identify skill gaps during the job analysis process, such as a lack of knowledge or need for advanced training.

-If you see there is a skills gap, you can develop a training program for that employee to help them improve the knowledge or skills needed to perform that specific task.
+If you see skills gap, you can develop a training program for that employee to help them improve the knowledge or skills required to perform that specific task.

 Successful training tools could include: